Cytochrome c oxidase: Assembly

-COX assembly in yeast is a complex process that is not entirely understood due to the rapid and irreversible aggregation of hydrophobic subunits that form the holoenzyme complex, as well as aggregation of mutant subunits with exposed hydrophobic patches.
+COX assembly in yeast are a complex process that is not entirely understood due to the rapid and irreversible aggregation of hydrophobic subunits that form the holoenzyme complex, as well as aggregation of mutant subunits with exposed hydrophobic patches.
 COX subunits are encoded in both the nuclear and mitochondrial genomes.
 The three subunits that form the COX catalytic core are encoded in the mitochondrial genome.
+Over 30 different nuclear-encoded chaperone proteins are required for COX assembly.

-Hemes and cofactors are inserted into subunits I & II.
+Cofactors, including hemes, are inserted into subunits I & II.
 The two heme molecules reside in subunit I, helping with transport to subunit II where two copper molecules aid with the continued transfer of electrons.
 Subunits I and IV initiate assembly.
 Different subunits may associate to form sub-complex intermediates that later bind to other subunits to form the COX complex.
 In post-assembly modifications, COX will form a homodimer.
 This is required for activity.
 Dimers are connected by a cardiolipin molecule, which has been found to play a key role in stabilization of the holoenzyme complex.
 The dissociation of subunits VIIa and III in conjunction with the removal of cardiolipin results in total loss of enzyme activity.
 Subunits encoded in the nuclear genome are known to play a role in enzyme dimerization and stability.
 Mutations to these subunits eliminate COX function.

 Assembly is known to occur in at least three distinct rate-determining steps.
 The products of these steps have been found, though specific subunit compositions have not been determined.

 Synthesis and assembly of COX subunits I, II, and III are facilitated by translational activators, which interact with the 5’ untranslated regions of mitochondrial mRNA transcripts.
 Translational activators are encoded in the nucleus.
 They can operate through either direct or indirect interaction with other components of translation machinery, but exact molecular mechanisms are unclear due to difficulties associated with synthesizing translation machinery in-vitro.
 Though the interactions between subunits I, II, and III encoded within the mitochondrial genome make a lesser contribution to enzyme stability than interactions between bigenomic subunits, these subunits are more conserved, indicating potential unexplored roles for enzyme activity.